-After-trip Inspection and Report.
 You should do an after-trip inspection at the end of the trip, day, or tour of duty on each vehicle you operated.
 It may include filling out a vehicle condition report listing any problems you find.
-The inspection report helps a motor carrier know when the vehicle needs repairs.
+The inspection report helps the motor carrier know when the vehicle needs repairs.